-Juvenile Drug Courts:

-These services are available in ten (10) different judicial districts.
+Juvenile Drug Courts: These services are available in ten (10) different judicial districts.
 Services are provided by contracted licensed substance abuse providers.
-These contracts are awarded via bid process.
-Juveniles admitted to the Juvenile Drug Court program are provided a Printed: 7/29/2019 3:14 PM - Arkansas - OMB No. 0930-0168 Approved: 04/19/2019 Expires: 04/30/2022 number of services including outpatient therapy, case management, and urine analysis.
-The Arkansas Supreme Court Commission on Children, Youth and Families adopted Core Principles for Reducing Recidivism and Improving Outcomes for Youth in Juvenile Justice System.
-The Division of Behavioral Health Services has partnered with the Administrative Office of the Courts to support this initiative.
+These contracts are awarded via competitive bid process.
+Juveniles admitted to the Juvenile Drug Court program are provided a number of services including outpatient therapy, case management, and periodic drug tests.
+The Arkansas Supreme Court Commission on Children, Youth and Families adopted Core Principles for Reducing Recidivism and Improving